wouter-veeken/docs/content/styles.md

   abundance: plenty
 ```

-The keys  may be regular expressions, but they cannot include nested capture groups:
+The keys  may be regular expressions, but they can't include nested capture groups:

 ```yaml
 swap: